babies

 • Under three months: do not apply any aromatherapy oil blends on the skin.

 • Apply only to the back or soles of the feet.
-Avoid the face, chest and hands.
+Avoid the face, chest, and hands.

 When a nursing parent uses these oils, components can pass into breastmilk.
 Aromatherapy researcher Robert Tisserand estimates that about one percent of a topical dose may transfer through milk.
 Oils rich in certain compounds have stronger warnings.
-For example, those high in 1,8-cineole (Eucalyptus, Ravintsara) or menthol (Peppermint) have been linked to breathing difficulties and neurologic effects in infants.
+For example, those high in 1,8-cineole (Eucalyptus, Ravintsara) or menthol (Peppermint) have been linked to breathing difficulties and neurologic effects in babies.

 • A patch infused with Lavender and Roman Chamomile shortened hospital stays by an average of 6.4 days for newborns undergoing treatment for neonatal abstinence syndrome.